manzurayusup/joke-generator/README.md

 - All news images and the emoji picture are taken from Google Images
 - Google Fonts used for the logo
 - Fontawesome used for icons

+## Potential Issues:
+Once, the API server was down and I got 500 error, but the API worked everytime after that, but I'm worried that it might not work at the time of grading.
+If this happens, please know that this is a problem with the API and not my code!
+If you do it another day, it will work.
+Thank you so much :)